Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.05.02 =
+* New: Add frm_affiliate_id hook for theme author affiliates
+* Fix: XSS vulnerability on form preview page.
+Don't check POST values before displaying the form
+* Enhancement: Speed up the Formidable > Entries listing page for large forms
+* Fix: Don't add slashes to default field values
+* Fix: Replace the arrows in the settings sections that disappeared in WP 4.8
+* **Pro Version Forms**
+* Enhancement: Add frmCalSeparation jQuery event for changing the comma in text calculations to something else
+* Fix: Prevent more themes from overriding the progress bar styling when the option to override theme styling is checked
+* Fix: More reliably hide and show the buttons for adding taxonomies and custom fields in the create post settings
+* Fix: Several issues with calculations with both fields inside and outside of repeating sections.
+Fixed issue with conditional radio fields used in repeating calculations.
+* Fix: Prevent endless loops in conditional logic when fields are dependent on each other
+* Fix: Searching number field values with LIKE was causing issues
+* Fix: Use secure cookies on SSL sites
+* Fix: Convert dates in certain formats more realibly before save
+* Fix: Correctly duplicate fields inside a repeating section

 = 2.05.01 =
 * Fix: Let the new label position option override the setting in the styles
 * Fix: Trigger an update for the styling settings so a manual save isn't required to get new updates